 Alaska Structures® provides data center facilities that are virtually maintenance-free.
 Our engineered polyvinyl membranes are:

-Engineered fabric buildings from Alaska Structures® have free-span interiors, allowing for maximum use of interior space, up to 120 feet wide with any side wall height and to any length.
+Engineered fabric buildings from Alaska Structures® have free-span interiors, allowing for maximum use of interior space, any width, side wall height, and length.
 Our high-strength metal frame systems are engineered to meet any challenge – functional or environmental.
 For smaller data center facilities (less than 30’ wide), Alaska Structures® offers lightweight aluminum frames for highly portable server storage applications.

 Cold climates are attractive to data center and bitcoin mining operators, reducing the energy required for climate control system to maintain a cooler server room temperature.
 Designing a data center using Alaska Structures® engineered fabric buildings are engineered to meet specific wind and snow loads of the intended area, so no climate is too extreme.
 Alaska Structures® has provided data center facilities and building systems to more than 85 countries around the world, in locations with recorded temperatures as low as -67 and as high as +125 degrees F.